 - Impaired life annuities.
 This annuity provides better rates for those applicants who are underwritten and deemed to be in particularly poor health and likely to die within a relatively short period of time.

 What if I die early on in the contract?

 When an individual dies in receipt of an annuity there are a number of options to retain value in the contract for any surviving beneficiaries:

 - Guarantee periods.
 It is possible to apply a guarantee to an annuity this means the income will continue to be paid to the intended beneficiaries; this guarantee period can last no longer than 10 years from the date of policy inception.
 The guaranteed payments are taxable in the hands of the recipient.

 - Annuity protection.
 This allows the person taking out the annuity to protect the value of the money they paid to buy the annuity in the first place.
 A lump sum can be paid on death to intended beneficiaries; the lump sum is calculated as the difference between the price paid for the annuity less the payments already paid.
 The lump sum paid is taxable in the hands of the recipient.

 Can I change my mind if annuity rates improve?

-Once in payment it is impossible to renegotiate the terms of the contract.
+Once in payment, it is currently not possible to renegotiate the terms of the annuity contract.
 When considering how to take the taxable part of pension contract it is vitally important to look at all the available options.
 It is important to seek independent advice before making a final decision.